magicant/yash/README.md

 Yash can be modified/redistributed under the terms of the GNU General Public License (Version 2) but the use of this program is without any warranty.
-See the "COPYING" file for the full text of GPL.
+See the [COPYING](COPYING) file for the full text of GPL.

 Yash is an OSDN-hosted project.
 See also the project summary page at
 <https://osdn.net/projects/yash/>.